Highly sensitive – Non-invasive – Easy to operate

 Get the most out of it.

-RTCA xCELLigence technology provides a great tool to unravel the entire course of a cytotoxic response without loosing any meaningful time points.
+RTCA xCELLigence technology provides a great tool to unravel the entire course of a cytotoxic response without losing any meaningful time points.
 Profit from easy handling and extraordinary sensitivity.
 Automated and continuous measurements ensure highly reproducible and quantitative data.

 No need for cell labelling or counting.